semrush/intergalactic/website/docs/components/widget-empty/widget-empty-code.md

 @## NoData example

-The template already has the heading, you should only transfer the data type and description.
+The template already has the title.
+You should only transfer the data type and description.

 > 💡 The locale may be either transferred to the component itself, or wrap your application in `I18nProvider` from the `@react-semocre/utils` package, as in the example below.